Resources for the Devout Life

 Sermons

 Sermon outlines are not just for preachers.
-These outlines make for good personal Bible studies.
+These outlines also serve as good personal Bible studies.

 Lectures